-- The GE2 Bridge port is not supported on access points with a single Ethernet port.
-(AP305C and AP302W) or on AP3900 series access points. - Ports on the Universal APs are labeled with the prefix ETH. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function. - 7.
+- The ETH1/GE2 Bridge port is not supported on access points with a single Ethernet port. - Ports on the Universal APs are labeled with the prefix ETH. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function field in the configuration Profile Advanced Settings. - 7.
 Save the configuration Profile. - 8.
-If you are planning to connect the end-system to the Client Bridge AP through the GE2 port, edit the configuration Profile again.

-9. On the Networks tab, the Client Bridge network is indicated with a black highlight.
+If you are planning to connect the end-system to the Client Bridge AP through the GE2 port, edit the configuration Profile again. - 9.
+On the Networks tab, the Client Bridge network is indicated with a black highlight.